Create a new Rectangle from two Pointsmy = Rectangle.new(lower => Point.new(x => 0, y => 0),upper => Point.new(x => 10, y => 10));say .area(); # OUTPUT: «100␤»

 BUILD, assigning the values to their properties correctly.
 You can obtain the same effect using

-TWEAK, which is considered a more p6y way of achieving such effect.
+TWEAK, which is considered a better practice by Raku experts.
 Please check the section on submethods for an alternative example on how to do this.
 Since

 TWEAK is called in every object instantiation, it's incremented twice when creating objects of class